-Many a time during our day to day engineering services we need to calculate several important dimensions from Nozzle Orientation drawing (Part of Equipment GA drawing) of the pressure vessel.
-This article will provide a sample case study for distance calculation between the center lines of Dish and Nozzle from the Pressure Vessel Nozzle Orientation Drawing.
+Many a time during our day-to-day engineering services we need to calculate several important dimensions from the Nozzle Orientation drawing (Part of the Equipment GA drawing) of the pressure vessel.
+This article will provide a sample case study for distance calculation between the center lines of the Dish and Nozzle from the Pressure Vessel Nozzle Orientation Drawing.
 Before starting the calculation, we need to know the different types of Dishes used for the pressure vessel and the terms related to it.

 Types of Pressure Vessel Dishes

-There are mainly three types of Dish used for pressure vessel-
+There are mainly three types of Dishes used for pressure vessels–

 1. Tori-spherical Dish –